pudo/pudo.org/blog/_posts/2013-08-08-regenesis.md

 write a bespoke parser for each table.

-So I decided to solve this issue for others as well and make [ReGENESIS](http://regenesis.pudo.org), a service and toolkit to provide clean and well-structured data from the German statistical database services.
+So I decided to solve this issue for others as well and make [ReGENESIS](http://regenesis.pudo.org), **a service and toolkit to provide clean and well-structured data from the German statistical services**.

 This was inspired by some great examples of similar projects other
 countries: [Census.IRE.org](http://census.ire.org/) provides a lot of structured